-A temporary short-term increase in noise levels may cause disturbance to local wildlife, if present in the vicinity of the works.
-The works will, for example, require a range of ancillary plant, vehicles and NRMM, which will emit noise and create potential disturbance.
-The works will also require delivery of materials and the presence of personnel to facilitate the resurfacing of the trunk road.
+A temporary short-term increase in noise levels, site lighting and the presence of a work force may cause disturbance to local wildlife if present in the vicinity of the works.
+The works will, for example, require a range of ancillary plant, vehicles and NRMM which will emit noise and create potential disturbance.
+The works will also require delivery of materials and the presence of personnel and site lighting to facilitate the improvements to the road surface.
 However, the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
-In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the A68.
-The potential for significant species disturbance within the area of likely construction disturbance is therefore somewhat diminished.
+In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the A720.
+The potential for significant species disturbance within the area of construction is therefore somewhat diminished.